schmoutz/PHARM233/README.md

 # PHARM233
-Slides, lecture notes, and practice questions for PHARM 260 - Molecular Pharmacology
+Slides, lecture notes, and practice questions for PHARM 233 - Neuropharmacology